Counseling Degrees & Licenses in West Virginia

 West Virginia, a small state in Appalachia featuring a population of nearly two million people, experiences several challenges within its mental healthcare system and thus offers ample opportunity for recent graduates seeking to contribute their skills to the effective functioning of the state healthcare system.

 Shortages in the availability of both primary care practitioners and behavioral health specialists contribute to long waiting times to access treatment.
-Additional factors contributing to poor health outcomes include aggressive marketing efforts by the tobacco industry, a prevailing perception of limited economic opportunity within the state, and limited transportation infrastructure that makes it difficult to efficiently access care.
+Additional factors contributing to poor health outcomes include aggressive marketing efforts by the tobacco industry, a prevailing perception of limited economic opportunity within the state, and limited transportation infrastructure that makes it difficult to access care efficiently.

-According to the Substance Abuse and Mental Health Services Administration (2023), most West Virginians (53.1 percent) receive no mental health treatment.
-The state fares especially poorly regarding youth outcomes; Mental Health America ranks the state 20th for this population based on metrics such as the prevalence of mental illness and rates of access to care.
+According to the Substance Abuse and Mental Health Services Administration, most West Virginians (53.1 percent) receive no mental health treatment.
+The state fares especially poorly regarding youth outcomes; Mental Health America ranks the state 42nd for this population based on metrics such as the prevalence of mental illness and rates of access to care.
 West Virginia also has one of the highest rates of deaths of despair, namely deaths attributable to suicide, drug overdoses, and alcohol-related disease.

 Current efforts to enhance the state’s mental healthcare system include adopting telehealth programming and workforce retention programs designed to incentivize skilled professionals to remain in West Virginia.
-According to the U.S. Bureau of Labor Statistics (2023), openings for substance abuse, behavioral disorder, and mental health counselors are forecast to increase 18 percent nationally from 2022 to 2032.
+According to the U.S. Bureau of Labor Statistics (BLS 2024), openings for substance abuse, behavioral disorder, and mental health counselors are forecast to increase 19 percent nationally from 2023 to 2033.

 Read on to discover how to join various counseling careers in West Virginia, including detailed information about academic programs and licensing.